 I enjoy getting out in mine.
 I love planting the seeds or plants from the nursery.
-I like tending to them, watering them, watching them grow and produce.
-My kids eat raw veggies right out of the garden.
+I like tending to them, watering them, and watching them grow and produce.
+My kids grew up eating raw veggies right out of the garden.

-My sons all help but son #3 enjoys it the most.
-Here he is washing some of the bounty he brought in from our garden.
+My sons all helped me in the garden, but son #3 enjoyed it the most.
+Here he was washing some of the bounty he brought in from our garden.

 I put this here because most people think of tomatoes as being a veggie.
-Technically, it is a fruit.
-There are so many different products made out of tomatoes, so I've linked to a separate page on canning tomatoes and tomato based recipes.
+Technically, tomatoes are a fruit.
+There are so many different products made out of tomatoes, so I've linked to a separate page on canning tomatoes and tomato-based recipes.

 My husband's favorite vegetable.

 This is a staple in our house.
-We are planting double the crop this year because we ran out early.
+We planted double the crop one year because we ran out early.
 Canning green beans is an easy way to get started if you are just learning how to use a pressure canner.

 I enjoy canning beets.

-Especially if you are canning corn right out of the garden or fresh sweet corn from the farmers market.
-It is not the easiest thing to preserve but oh so worth it!
+A real treat, especially if you are canning corn right out of the garden or using fresh sweet corn from the farmer's market.
+It is not the easiest thing to preserve...but, oh, so worth it!

 Preserving corn by canning is safe and easy, if you use proper methods!
 If you are canning corn always use a pressure canner.